Abortion in Ohio: Laws no longer enforceable

-An Ohio state law went into effect in July 2019 which makes abortion illegal after embryonic cardiac activity can be detected, which usually develops between five or six weeks after conception.
-No exceptions are made for "hard cases" such as rape, incest, or a fetus determined to possibly have Down syndrome.
-The only "hard case" exception, according to ORC 2919.193(B), is a medical emergency, defined in 2919.16(F) & (K): "serious risk of the substantial and irreversible impairment of a major bodily function of the pregnant woman."
-This does not include potential bodily damage to the woman's mental health.
+On April 11, 2019, Ohio Governor Mike DeWine signed the Human Rights and Heartbeat Protection Act, which banned abortion in Ohio after any embryonic cardiac activity is detected.
+No exceptions were made for rape, incest or fetal inviability; the only exception, according to ORC 2919.193(B), is a medical emergency, defined in 2919.16(F) & (K) as "serious risk of the substantial and irreversible impairment of a major bodily function of the pregnant woman."

-Included in this law, ORC 2919.198, is a section called "Immunity of pregnant woman."
-This section overrides penalties for pregnant women who undertake an abortion after embryonic cardiac activity has been detected.
-This release of penalties does not extend to physicians or doctors who administers the abortion past detectable cardiac activity.
+Included in this law, ORC 2919.198, was a section called "Immunity of pregnant woman."
+This section overrides penalties for pregnant women who undertake an abortion after embryonic cardiac activity had been detected.
+This release of penalties did not extend to physicians or doctors who administered the abortion past detectable cardiac activity.